The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 To finish the day, consider relaxing on a cheese and wine canal cruise through Amsterdam’s historic canals.
 Watching the city from the water while enjoying local cheese and a glass of wine is a perfect way to end a day filled with fun and memorable experiences.

-👉 Read our full guide about a canal cruise with wine & cheese
+👉 Read our full canal cruise with wine & cheese guide

-For groups looking for something a little more lively in the evening, shows like Coqtales Show Amsterdam offer a unique night out combining comedy, dance, and entertainment.
+For groups looking for something a little more lively in the evening, shows like Magic Mike Show Amsterdam offer a unique night out combining comedy, dance, and entertainment.

-👉 Read our full guide about the Coqtales Show Amsterdam
+👉 Read our complete Magic Mike Show Amsterdam guide

 A Rainy Day Plan in Amsterdam